elsampsa/valkka-examples/docs/qt_notes.rst

 3. Start your GUI frameworks execution loop
 4. At main window close event, close all threads

 X-windows, i.e. "widgets" in the Qt slang, can be created at the Qt side and passed to Valkka.
 Alternatively, x-windows can be created at the Valkka side and passed to Qt as "foreign widgets".
-We recommend the latter approach.

 Complex filterchains per camera should be encapsulated in classes, like we did in the :ref:`tutorial <multiple_streams>`.

-Some typical filterclasses are readily accessible at the API 2 level and are suitable for direct integration into your Qt program.
+Some typical filterchain classes are readily accessible at the API 2 level and are suitable for direct integration into your Qt program.

 Python multiprocessing
 ----------------------